Shyft-to/solana-defi/general-grpc-examples/Typescript/making_a_grpc_connection/README.md

     # or you can also use
     npx ts-node index.ts
     ```
-This will stream all the transactions from Pump.fun and parse the Pump.fun and Token Instructions.

 *Note: Please rename the `.env.sample` file to `.env` and input your env details before running the script.*